Streamy Awards: 2011–2019: Partnership with Dick Clark Productions

+2020–present: YouTube acquisition

 In 2020, YouTube acquired the naming rights to the Streamy Awards.
 The 10th Streamy Awards were broadcast on YouTube on December 12, 2020, and were hosted by drag queens Trixie Mattel and Katya Zamolodchikova.
 To adhere to social distancing restrictions, the duo presented the awards on a party bus being driven around Los Angeles.
+It introduced Creator Honor awards, presented by past Streamy Award winners to new creators that inspired them in 2020.

 The 11th Streamy Awards were broadcast on YouTube on December 11, 2021.
 They were hosted by American YouTuber Larray, alongside Issa Twaimz, once again being driven in a party bus around Los Angeles.
+Billboard said the show had a "distinctly young vibe" and praised the continuation of the Creator Honor awards as a source of genuine moments.
+The show also contained sneak-peaks of YouTube videos by large creators and a special segment on MrBeast's Team Seas charity drive.

 The 12th Streamy Awards were held on December 4, 2022, at The Beverly Hilton in Los Angeles and were hosted by the YouTuber Airrack (known in real life as Eric Decker), and also featured a performance by Yung Gravy.

-The 13th Streamy Awards was held on August 27, 2023, at The Beverly Hilton and was hosted by MatPat.
+The show introduced new gaming-related awards and one for VTubers.
+The 13th Streamy Awards was held on August 27, 2023, at The Fairmont Century Plaza in Beverly Hills and was hosted by MatPat.
 MrBeast won Creator of the year for the fourth year in a row.

+As of 2026, the most recent ceremony listed on the official Streamys website was the 13th Streamy Awards held in 2023.
+No awards shows after 2023 are listed.